Shake, Rattle & Roll IV: "Ang Kapitbahay"

-A family of architect Rod Mallari is about to move to a new apartment house.
-As he and his wife got in a heated argument over their things, their daughter Nikkie, snoops over their argument and is caught by her nanny Gi and explains what Nikkie's parents are fighting over.
+The family of architect Rod Mallari is about to move to a new apartment house.
+As he and his wife get into a heated argument, their daughter Nikkie, snoops over their argument and is caught by her nanny Gi and explains what Nikkie's parents are fighting over.
 Tising, another nanny, calls Nikkie so that they can go to the playground to say goodbye to her friends.

-While Tising, Nikkie, and Juni, Nikkie's sibling, are at the playground, a dog named Cha-cha, disappears even if it was tied to a tree with a leash.
+While Tising, Nikkie, and Juni, Nikkie's sibling, are at the playground, a dog named Cha-cha disappears despite being tied to a tree with a leash.
 Soon, Nikkie catches a monster taking Juni out of her crib and kidnaps her to its tree.
 When Nikkie tells Tising about what happened, Tising doesn't believe her and calls the barrio's captain, Capt.
 Salvi, and lieutenant, Lt.
 Damaso, instead.
 The parents, who treat Juni as their own child, attack Tising who is held responsible for the disappearance.

 When Nikkie sees Tising getting mobbed, she tries to explain about seeing the monster kidnapping Juni, but no one believes her and still attacks Tising.
 Tising is instructed to go to prison to be interrogated.
 When everyone goes home, Nikkie goes back to the monster's tree to confront it, but the monster throws a bone at her instead, causing her to leave.

 At night, Nikkie tells Yaya Gi about what happened.
 Yaya Gi believes her and tells her that the monster is called a Witawit.
 The Witawit are creatures who live in trees they like and capture children when they are upset at people who cut trees they live in.
 It just happens that children are the ones that play near trees and that's why they are the ones that get captured.

 While Nikkie is asleep, the Witawit enters the house and makes different noises, causing Nikkie to wake up.
 Nikkie encounters the Witawit while she tries to find Yaya Gi and screams.
 When she goes upstairs, Tising, getting desperate, appears with a knife and tells Nikkie that they should go to the mango tree to find Juni.